HucksApp/Make-cln-sht/README.md

 # MAKE
 make can be considered the center of the development process by providing a roadmap of an application’s components and how they fit together.

+The exit status of make is always one of three values:

+* 0  -> The exit status is zero if make is successful.

+* 2  -> The exit status is two if make encounters any errors.
+It will print messages describing the particular errors.

+* 1  -> The exit status is one if you use the ‘-q’ flag and make determines that some target is not already up to date

 ## makefile 📄
 makefile contains a set of rules or actions (Goals) used to build an application **usage**